kushagraagrawal/Image_Colorization_pyTorch/image-colorization_d6a566/README.md

 - Document the things you tried, what worked and did not.
 - Update this README.md file to add instructions on how to run your code. (train, inference).
 - Once you are done, zip the code, upload your solution.

+## Instructions
+- Provide path to the pretrained model included for inference
+- For training the code, run python train.py